mfem/web/src/serial-tutorial.md

 ## Example 1

-This example code demonstrates the use of MFEM to define a simple linear finite element discretization of the Laplace problem
+This example code demonstrates the use of MFEM to define a simple linear finite element discretization of the Poisson problem
 $-\Delta u = 1$ with homogeneous Dirichlet boundary conditions.
 To run it, simply specify the input mesh file (which will be refined to a final mesh with no more than 50,000 elements):
 ```sh
 ~/mfem/examples> ex1 -m ../data/star.mesh